Consensys/doc.teku/docs/reference/cli/index.md

 <!--/tabs-->

-Set User-Agent header to teku/v&lt;version&gt; (e.g. teku/v23.4.0) when making a builder bid request to help builders identify clients and versions.
+Set the User-Agent header to `teku/v<version>` (for example, `teku/v23.4.0`) when making a builder bid request to help builders identify clients and versions.
 The default is `true`.

 ### config-file